 Dresden High Magnetic Field Laboratory User Program

 Every year, the HLD welcomes dozens of user groups from all around the globe.
-We offer them excellent research facilities and qualified support.
+We offer them excellent research facilities and highly qualified support.

-In 2012, a record field close to 94,2 T has been reached, in 2016 we reached 95,6 T. We are now accepting proposals for experiments up to 85 T or even up to 95 T. Energy for the pulsed magnets is provided by a modular 50 MJ capacitor bank — the only of its kind in the world.
+We are now accepting proposals for experiments up to 85 T or even up to 95 T. Energy for the pulsed magnets is provided by a modular 50 MJ capacitor bank — the only of its kind in the world.
 The free-electron laser facility FELBE next door allows high-brilliance infrared radiation to be fed into the pulsed field cells of the HLD, thus enabling unique high-field magneto-optical experiments in the 4 to 250 µm range.

 How to get magnet time